Fibromyalgia For Dummies - Roland Staud - E-Book

 Introduction

-F ibromyalgia is a chronic medical problem that can be terribly aggravating and sometimes even maddening for people who have it, especially if they aren’t receiving the latest medications or treatments, such as those discussed in this new edition of Fibromyalgia For Dummies.
-But if you have fibromyalgia, you may find comfort in the fact that you’re not alone.
+Fibromyalgia is a chronic medical problem that can be terribly aggravating and sometimes even maddening for people with it, especially if they aren’t receiving the latest treatments or medications, such as those discussed in this new edition of Fibromyalgia For Dummies.
+But if you have fibromyalgia, you may find comfort in the fact you’re not alone.
 Fibromyalgia affects 6 million or more people in the United States and millions more in other countries.
-You can also find comfort in the fact that many effective options may help you significantly decrease the problems that you’re experiencing, problems that stem from fibromyalgia.
+You can also find comfort in the fact that many effective options may help you significantly decrease the problems you’re experiencing, problems stemming from fibromyalgia.

 Also known as fibromyalgia syndrome (FMS), fibromyalgia’s major symptom is pain in the muscles, tendons, and bones throughout the body.
 (And for some people, the pain and its location vary from day to day.)
 FMS pain often occurs without a specific cause or injury.
-In other cases, it may be linked to an injury (such as from a car crash), may be tied to a traumatic event (such as past physical or sexual abuse), or may be connected to combat experiences (such as in the Iraq War or past service in Vietnam).
+In other cases, it may be linked to an injury (such as from a car crash), may be tied to a traumatic event (such as past physical or sexual abuse), or may be connected to combat experiences (such as in Afghanistan or Iraq).

 They’re wrong.
 The pain isn’t imaginary, and the problem is no fad.
-At the University of Florida, I’ve conducted studies that have proven that subjects diagnosed with fibromyalgia suffer heightened pain sensitivity and low pain threshold, and that they retain their pain longer than those individuals without the syndrome.
+At the University of Florida, I’ve conducted studies that proved subjects diagnosed with fibromyalgia suffer heightened pain sensitivity and a low pain threshold, and their pain lasts longer than people without the syndrome.

-It’s true that if fibromyalgia sufferers can be depressed, anxious, or stressed, they’ll feel worse.
+It’s true if people with fibromyalgia are depressed, anxious, or stressed, they’ll feel worse.
 But depression, anxiety, and stress don’t actually cause fibromyalgia.
 People with FMS will have pain whether they’re upset or not.
 But their pain often increases when they’re distressed.

-The good news is that you can feel much better with both the traditional and alternative medications and treatments, as well as with the lifestyle choices, that I describe in this book.
-They work for other people, and they can help you (or someone you know who suffers from FMS), too.
+The good news is you can feel much better with both the traditional and alternative medications and treatments, as well as with the lifestyle choices I describe in this book.
+They work for other people, and they can help you (or someone you know who has FMS), too.

 About This Book